FIWARE/ops.Fidash/docs/user_guide/user_guide.md

     > Google Calendar does refresh external ICSs on an un-specified frequency that seems to be around 24 hours.

-## Monitoring

-### Monitoring regions

-General data about different regions is shown in **Monitoring Regions** widget.
-It shows virtual CPUs, RAM, disk space and public IPs in a percentage ratio of total/used and a circular graph.
-It does also indicate real values on tooltip when mouse is over a graph.
-For CPU and RAM usage, virtual values (applied the over-commit ratio) are shown.

-Widget is flexible in two ways:

-* it allows choosing one or many regions, via its region selector or receiving them by wiring from the **region selector widget**.
-Each region is shown in a specific card, and those cards are arranged in columns automatically according to the vertical and horizontal space of widget vs cards.
-* it allows user to focus on the desired measures (vCPU, RAM, disk and IP addresses).
-It works together with the selection of regions, and allows for a flexible creation of specific purpose views.

-It's worth saying that the widget, as all of them, can be instantiated multiple times, focusing a given instance on a specific purpose, such as global status of computing or free IP addresses, or monitoring of the set of regions of interest (e.g. the ones hat are hosting one application).

 ## OpenStack management widgets

 The set of OpenStack-based widgets allow for a basic management of personal elements on FIWARE Lab.
 It does not intend to replace FIWARE Cloud interface, but to serve a subset of its functionality inside FIDASH, so as users can create dashboards adding information about her own resources.
 As a differentiation, OpenStack-based widgets are by default _multi-region_, so images, instances, volumes and flavors can be browsed of one, all or several regions at once.